 Contribution of different sized businesses to total population, employment, and turnover, at start of 2017:

-Estimated number of businesses in the UK private sector and associated employment and turnover, by
+Estimated number of businesses in the UK private sector and associated employment and turnover, by size of business:

 UK private sector business population, 2000 to 2017: